Skip to main content

 CHECKPOINT INDEXTABLES

 Force a checkpoint at the current version.
-This consolidates transaction log state and upgrades the table to the latest protocol version.
+This consolidates transaction log state, triggers compaction, and upgrades the table to the latest protocol version (including Avro format).

 CHECKPOINT INDEXTABLES 's3://bucket/my_index';